1.30pm – 2pm BST, 1 July 2026 ‐ 30 mins

 Jessie is a deputy editor in chief of the Journal of the Intensive Care Society, associate editor of the British Journal of Hospital Medicine and the lead ICM editor for the Oxford Specialist Handbook of Neuro Anaesthesia and Intensive Care.
 She is an Intensive Care consultant in Plymouth and the Chief Investigator of the NIHR funded DAYDREAM study.

-Neha is an anaesthetic trainee in North-East London.
-Her clinical interests are anaesthesia for major complex abdominal surgery and critical care medicine.
-She is due to commence a one-year fellowship in liver transplant and hepatobiliary anaesthesia at the Royal Free Hospital from August.
+Neha is an anaesthetic and ICU trainee in North-East London.
+Her subspecialty interests are hepato-pancreatio-biliary anaesthesia and liver critical care and she is currently completing a fellowship in liver transplant and HPB anaesthesia at the Royal Free.